fionnmccarthy/pands-problem-sheet/README.md

     print("That number is not positive!
 Please input a positive number.")
 ```
 ### Solution:
-1. The user is instructed to enter a positive integer, this is taken as an integer on teh input and stored as 'integer'.
+1. The user is instructed to enter a positive integer, this is taken as an integer on the input and stored as 'integer'.
-2. The if statement is used in order to execute the next block of code only if the number is greater than zero (positive), if it is not positive teh user will be instructed to enter a positive integer.
+2. The if statement is used in order to execute the next block of code only if the number is greater than zero (positive), if it is not positive the user will be instructed to enter a positive integer.
 3. The next block of code will be executed when the integer is positive which is a while loop.
 4. The while loop will continue to run until the number reaches 1.
 5. In the while loop first the number is printed then it will run an if else statement.